top of page

 The exemption is not retroactive and spouses are not eligible if the veteran died prior to January 1, 2011.

-Real Estate Exemption for Surviving Spouses of Officers Killed in Action
+Real Estate Exemption for Surviving Spouses of Members of the Armed Forces Killed in the Line of Duty